william10000/houston_covid19_vaccine_monitor/README.md

-# houston_covid19_vaccine_monitor
+# webpage_html_monitor

-As someone with elderly parents, I would like to know when https://houstonemergency.org/covid-19-vaccines/ is updated so that I can tell my parents to go sign up for a vaccine.
+As someone with elderly parents, I would like to know when https://houstonemergency.org/covid-19-vaccines/, or any other vaccine info web page, is updated so that I can tell my parents to go sign up for a vaccine.

 # Notes